arnaudeveloper/msp430-HM10/README.md

  ## 3. How to create your own protocol

 In this part we will explain how (and where) to create your own protocol.
+The main idea is that when we have been established a connection, start a communication between each module.

 For this protocol I use __`#`__ to indicate the start of the my own data.
 There is a __`if`__ used to detect this symbol and start the capturing of the data.

+> The below code is part of the UART reception interrupt.
+>
 ```c
       /* Used to detect the owner protocol */
       if(answer[j]=='#')
       {
           answer[0]=answer[j];
           j=0;                  // Start to build the array.
 At the end j will increase
       }
  ```
 Once __`#`__ has been captured and stored in position 0 of the `answer[]` array, the following data will be analayzed.